-Note: You can’t claim for your trips to and from work
+Please note: You can’t claim for your trips to and from work

 If you travel to conferences or trade fairs, or are required to travel for training or as part of your job you can claim your out of pocket expenses.

 - Car hire